tomconnors/datastar-learning/README.md

 I have typed "see" instead of "sse" 1 million times so far.
 That might be the most damning quality of datastar.

-`->sse-request` handles making a ring response that allows use to use the same connnection to send server-sent events.
+`->sse-request` handles making a ring response that allows us to use the same connnection to send server-sent events.
 This basically turns the 1:1 correspondence between requests and responses to a 1:many, where many includes 0.

 I believe the :write-profile option of `->sse-response` is where I'd look to add compression to the response stream.

 `with-open-sse` is just `with-open` for a SSE event stream.
 The adapter code calls this `sse-gen`, because it's an object that _gen_erates SSE events.

-Finally, `merge-fragment!` is the cool and interesting bit.
-This is how we send chunks of HTML to he browser for datastar to merge into the DOM.
+Finally, `merge-fragment!` is how we send chunks of HTML to he browser for datastar to merge into the DOM.
 This function basically just formats the message in the way datastar expects (ultimately we're just dealing with text) and sends it down.

 If you look in the network tab of your dev tools you'll see "datastar-merge-fragment" events coming down and the data associated with each is HTML sent through `merge-fragment!`.